alp-rostov/sakhlis/README.md

 <h1>CRM system for handymans.</h1>

-<p>The project allows any repairman to keep records, receive and
+<p>The project allows to keep records of repairing orders, receive it and
 save your to-do list by order:</p>

 <ul>